A Reader Asked: This article is responding to a reader’s question, asking:

 When Can I Get Off Treatment for Schizophrenia?

 One of our Canadian readers sent in the question: “When Can I Get Off Treatment for Schizophrenia?”
 A great question.
 This question is like a gold mine with many nuggets of information waiting to be uncovered.
-It’s an opportunity to look at schizophrenia treatment and medicine safety.
+It’s an opportunity to look at schizophrenia treatment and medication safety.
 Let’s explore at least a few of the possible answers.

 Get Off Your Treatment for Schizophrenia Immediately?

-Given that schizophrenia is a lifelong medical condition requiring medicine for a lifetime, the idea of stopping one’s medicine immediately might seem radical.
+Given that schizophrenia is a lifelong medical condition requiring medication for a lifetime, the idea of stopping one’s medication immediately might seem radical.
 But there are times when you need to stop it immediately (and call your doctor and/or head for the nearest hospital emergency department).
-There are side effects of the medicines commonly used to treat schizophrenia that are dangerous, cannot be reversed, and could be life threatening.
+There are uncommon side effects of the medicines commonly used to treat schizophrenia that are dangerous, cannot be reversed, and could be life threatening.
 For example, allergic reactions, heart rhythm problems (QT interval prolongation, torsades de pointes), thromboembolism, seizures, stroke, and pancreatitis.
 These are important and we cover them in more detail below.
 But if one of these side effects occurs, call your doctor immediately for advice.

-Another “Get Off Your Treatment for Schizophrenia Immediately”
+Another “Get Off Your Treatment for Schizophrenia Immediately” Answer

 When Can I Get Off Treatment for Schizophrenia?
 Soon!